 The TRIPS Agreement and related decisions have the following specific provisions for LDCs:

 - General transition period – exemption from applying substantive TRIPS standards until 2021 (article 66.1).
 LDCs were not required to implement TRIPS standards other than Article 3 (national treatment), Article 4 (MFN treatment) and Article 5 (precedence of WIPO procedures) for a period initially of 10 years from 1 January 1996, then subsequently extended.
-The latest extension, adopted in 2013, is until 2021 (IP/C/64)
+The latest extension, adopted in 2021, is until 2034 (more information here)

 - Exemption from providing protection for pharmaceutical patents, from providing the possibility of filing mailbox applications and from granting exclusive marketing rights until 2033 (IP/C/73 and WT/L/971): LDC members of the WTO are not obliged to protect pharmaceutical patents until 1 January 2033.
 “The Doha Ministerial Declaration on the TRIPS Agreement and Public Health, adopted in November 2001, exempted LDCs from protection patents and undisclosed information for pharmaceutical products until 1 January 2016.
 This was given legal effect through a Decision of the TRIPS Council, and another Decision of the General Council that waived the exclusive marketing rights provisions of Article 70.9 for the same period.
 This transition period was extended until 1 January 2033, or until such a date on which they cease to be an LDC member, whichever is earlier.
 This decision was complemented by a waiver of the General Council exempting LDCs from the application of mailbox requirements and exclusive marketing rights for the same time period.”
 (WTO/EIF, 2020).